open-webui/docs/docs/tutorial/litellm.md

 *Gemini API (MakerSuite/AI Studio):*
 ![LiteLLM Config Gemini](/img/tutorial_litellm_gemini.png)

+Advanced configuration options not covered in the settings interface can be edited in the `config.yaml` file manually.
 For more information on the specific providers and advanced settings, consult the [LiteLLM Providers Documentation](https://litellm.vercel.app/docs/providers).